NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 In this syntax the first argument is a list of *coefficients*, the second argument is a list of *monomials*, and the third is the list of *variables*. *Monomials* are given as lists, with `{}` being equivalent to a constant `1`.

 The sequence of braces in the list of *variables* encodes the *ordering* to be used for sorting `NCPoly`s.
+Orderings specify how monomials should be ordered, and is discussed in detail in [Noncommutative Gröbner Basis](#NCGB).
 We provide the convenience command [`NCPolyDisplayOrder`](#NCPolyDisplayOrder) that prints the polynomial ordering implied by a list of symbols.
 In this example

 	NCPolyDisplayOrder[vars]